DLR-VF/PtAC/README.md

 * Download and prepare road networks from OpenStreetMap for accessibility calculation

-* Calculate accessbilities from origins to the next destination
+* Calculate accessibilities from origins to the next destination

 * Generate a population point dataset from population raster dataset